TheLoopsMeow/OnlineStore/README.md

+This is a project that is a mockup of an online store using React, and React Router.

+It uses fake shopping items from https://fakestoreapi.com/docs and uses the following to API URL in fetch to retrieve items:  https://fakestoreapi.com/products

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.